 If you can’t sleep, go into another room and do something relaxing until you feel tired again.
 This could be reading a book or listening to some calming music.

 After a busy day your body needs time to shift into sleep mode.
-Spend the last house before bed doing a calming activity such as reading or having a warm bath.
+Spend the last hours before bed doing a calming activity such as reading or having a warm bath.

 Try and keep your bedroom as a space just for sleeping.
 Avoid using your phone, watching TV and eating in your room as your body won’t associate it as a place of sleep an rest.